Though iPhone viruses are rare, they can happen. Typically, this occurs through a few different methods, but it’s almost never totally your fault.

 Your phone will begin the process of deleting all of your data and settings.
 It will then reboot as though it were a brand new phone.

+Download apps from trusted services.
+Always download apps from the App Store or services such as Setapp, and never ‘sideload’ apps from the web or untrustworthy marketplace.
 When downloading apps, always read reviews.
 If an app has a low rating, it may be because users notice signs of a virus without understanding the app is at fault.
-If review note the phone slows down when the app runs or any other odd behavior, skip the download.

 Pro tip: free gigabytes from unused file and photos